holochain/docs-pages/src/tutorials/coreconcepts/hello_holo.md

 cd core_concepts
 ```

-Time to put the holochain command line tool (`hc`) to work and make your app.
+It's time to put the Holochain command line tool (`hc`) to work and make your app.

 Initialize a new app and enter the app directory: